yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 > Early in the morning we were driven to the [river] port.
 As we got to the Nester [Dniester] three hundred Storozynetzer people were thrown [into the water] before us.
 I noticed this and began to scream, "I want to live still."
 Suddenly an order came that the rest of us should be transported over to Ukraine.
 Meanwhile we were left to stand in the mud.
 It was raining, it was cold, it was not possible to even pull a foot out of the ground.
 We stood this way until the evening.
 During the night we were loaded onto the barge like pieces of cattle.
 Many fell off and drowned, and so we arrived in the port city of Ukraine, Mogilev.[^79]

 [^78]: The earliest deportees report crossing via a bridge, which was destroyed at some point in time.
 Most recall traumatic crossing on ferries or barges.
 The bridge was rebuilt by Jewish forced laborers during the war.
 One laborer reported that following completion near the end of 1942, the bridge was destroyed once more by large chunks of ice in the river; he called this "providence," since it meant that workers were required yet again.
-Earnest E., HVT 1499, Fortunoff Video Archive.
+Ernest E., HVT-1499, Fortunoff Video Archive.

 [^79]: Chana Koffler, "Leaving Home," 1949.
 Translated by Julie Dawson.
 Personal collection of Howard Wiesenfeld.